bcotteret/EdiFRSpecs/README.md

 ## Usage
 Simply run guard from your terminal.

-Guard will then run your specs.
+Guard will then run your specs (and watch for change).

 Process files from the messages folder.